 Longer Tours from Cusco

-If you take a longer Cusco tour you can drive down the serpentine Manu road, birding all the way.
+If you take a longer birding Peru tour from Cusco you can drive down the serpentine Manu road, looking out for birds all the way.
 You transition from the stunted woodland of the higher elevations down to lush cloud forest.
 Here you find the Wayqecha Biological Station, Peru’s only permanent field research establishment focussed on conservation of the cloud forest.
 It sits along the southern edge of the famous Manu National Park and acts as a buffer to protect the species within the park.

 The humid atmosphere in this part of the Andes supports a huge diversity of plants including many orchids.
 There are also thriving populations of birds, amphibians and mammals.
 Here it’s possible to witness the rare natural spectacle of a Cock-of-the-Rock lek.
 This national bird of Peru has got to be top of their wish list for any keen birder.